nicefaa6waa/genshin-sddm-theme/README.md

 ## Installing and Testing
+### NOTE:If you have weird resolution issues reinstall the theme and set desired resolution to 1920x1080
 Installation just got easier.Just clone this repo then cd into repo and run installer.
 Videos will be installed using megatools.If you are stuck on Login Screen check wiki
 ```bash